khetansarvesh/Spotify-Song-Recommendation---Website/README.md

 # Spotify-Song-Recommender - WebApp

 A simple app that recommends five songs along with their spotify links based on a given artists as inputs.
-[Link to the website]
+[Link to the website - https://everlasting-stingy-cosmonaut.glitch.me/]

 On the front-end,
-- public/index.html contains the content of the webpage
+- index.html contains the content of the webpage
-- public/script.js is the javacript that runs when you load the webpage
+- script.js is the javacript that runs when you load the webpage
-- public/style.css is the styles for public/index.html
+- style.css is the styles for public/index.html

 On the back-end,
 - your app starts at server.js